iwakura-enterprises/documentations/Writerside/topics/Amber.md

 : Specifies an exit code to be used after the bootstrapping process is completed.
 If set to null, the application will continue running after bootstrapping.
 Defaults to null.

+`exitMessageAfterDownload`
+: Specifies a message to be logged after the bootstrapping process is completed and before exiting, if `exitCodeAfterDownload` is not null.
+If set to null, no message will be logged.
+Defaults to null.

 `libraryDirectoryOverride`
 : Overrides the library directory specified in the MANIFEST.MF.
 If set to null, the library directory from the MANIFEST.MF will be used.
 Defaults to null.

+`downloaderThreadCount`
+: Specifies the number of threads to be used for downloading dependencies.
+A higher number of threads may speed up the bootstrapping process significantly, especially when downloading many small dependencies.
+Defaults to twice the number of available processors.

 ### Bootstrapping process